Table of Contents

 The Cell Theory is a fundamental concept in biology, and it’s about as essential to biology as the theory of gravity is to physics.
 So, let’s delve into it.

 Imagine you’re constructing a building.
 You wouldn’t start with a whole wall or a floor – you’d start with bricks, right?
-Just like a building is made of individual bricks, all living organisms are made of individual building blocks called ‘cells’.
+Just like builders use individual bricks to make a building, all living organisms consist of individual building blocks called “cells.”

 That’s the first part of the Cell Theory: all living things are made of cells.
 They can be single-celled, like bacteria and yeast, where the whole organism is just one cell.
-Or they can be multicellular, like humans, trees, and dogs, where the organism is made of many cells working together.
+Or they can be multicellular, like humans, trees, and dogs, where many cells work together to form the organism.

 The second part of the theory states that the cell is the basic unit of life.
 This means that the cell is the smallest thing that can carry out all the functions of life, such as growth, metabolism, response to the environment, and reproduction.
 In our building analogy, it’s like saying each brick is a mini-building in itself with all the basic functions intact.